Squaretechre/automate-code-maat/README.md

 -ee | --excludeExt
 File extensions to exclude in csv format

+-ad | --afterDate
+Include commit history from this date in the format yyyy-mm-dd

+-bd | --beforeDate
+Include commit history up until this date in the format yyyy-mm-dd

 Example:
-analyze.sh -fp analysis -vp /c/codemaat/analysis/ -sp ./ -il C#,JavaScript -ed node_modules,tests -ee csproj,css
+analyze.sh -fp analysis -vp /c/codemaat/analysis/ -sp ./ -il C# -ed node_modules,sitecore -ee csproj,css -ad 2016-01-01 -bd 2017-01-01

 You can read more about Cloc's parameters at: https://www.npmjs.com/package/cloc